kenreilly/flutter-scroll-animation-demo/README.md

 ## flutter_animation_demo

-This is an example project to demonstrate how to create simple animations with Flutter
+Example project demonstrating how to create custom animations in Flutter

 ![](preview.gif)